Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

  <img src="https://imgur.com/ZJL87cs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 3.Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.
 Include the same region location.
-Use the same username and pw if you want (for this lab, not a good practice for IRL).
+Use the same username (LabUser) and password if you want (for this lab, not a good practice for IRL).
 Click next, and go to the networking tab.
 In the virtual network make sure it is connected to AD Lab.
 Then create!
 </p>
 <br />
 4. Click on ea VM, then check under VirtualNetwork/Subnet to see if connected to AD-lab